Robert A. Hardaway: Pre-war

 Robert Archelaus Hardaway was a native of Georgia – born there Feb.
 2, 1829; but he was raised in Alabama.
 His parents were Robert Stanfield Hardaway and his second wife, Martha Bibb Jarratt.
 Hardaway was educated at St. Joseph's College (Alabama), and Emory College, later Emory University, in Georgia.
 Hardaway served with the United States Army during the Mexican War, but the war ended before he could see combat.
 After that war, he was the superintendent of the Mobile and Girard Railroad.
-He resided in Macon County, Alabama before the outbreak of war.
+He resided in Macon County, Alabama, before the outbreak of war.
 Hardaway purchased his father’s plantation in 1857, becoming owner of its 60 slaves.
 On June 27 of the same year, he married Rebecca Elizabeth Hurt.
 They had three sons.

 Civil War

 Hardway began the war as commander of an Alabama battery.
 It was recruited mostly in three counties, Macon, Russell and Tallapoosa.
 The battery was sent East, where it was mustered into the Confederate service on June 21, 1861.
-The battery was posted at Manassas, Virginia until March, 1862.
+The battery was posted at Manassas, Virginia, until March, 1862.
 Hardaway’s command moved to the Virginia Peninsula, where it fought at the Battle of Seven Pines in the division of Maj.
 Gen. D. H. Hill.
 The battery took part in the Seven Days Battles.
-Hill’s division remained near Richmond, Virginia until it departed to participate in the Maryland Campaign.
+Hill’s division remained near Richmond, Virginia, until it departed to participate in the Maryland Campaign.
 Hardaway was commended by Confederate commanders for the conduct of his battery in the campaign.
-Later in the year, serving near Fredericksburg, Virginia, Hardaway’s gunners, using a Whitworth gun (designed by Joseph Whitworth, drove federal gunboats away from Port Royal, Virginia on December 4, 1862.
+Later in the year, serving near Fredericksburg, Virginia, Hardaway’s gunners, using a Whitworth gun (designed by Joseph Whitworth, drove federal gunboats away from Port Royal, Virginia, on December 4, 1862.
 Both Hill and Stonewall Jackson commended Hardaway for his actions at the Battle of Fredericksburg.
 Shortly afterward, he was assigned command of an artillery battalion, and Captain William B. Hurt took command of the battery.

 Apparently Hardaway was promoted to the rank of major on December 2, 1862, And to lieutenant colonel on Feb.
 27, 1864.
 Col. Stapleton Crutchfield, Jackson’s chief of artillery, objected to the promotion, claiming that Hardaway was a fine gunner but hard on both men and horses.
 Nonetheless, the promotion of Hardaway went through.
 As a major, Hardaway became second in command of Lt.
 Col. John J. Garnett’s artillery battalion, attached to the division of Maj.
 Gen. Robert H. Anderson.
 The division fought at the Battle of Chancellorsville directly under the command of General Robert E. Lee.
 General Lee had Hardaway assemble a group of rifled guns to bombard the federal camps on morning of May 4, 1863.
-Hardaway became ill with dysentery, missing the Gettysburg Campaign.
-He returned to active duty in time for the Mine Run Campaign in the fall of 1863.
+Hardaway became ill with dysentery, missing the Gettysburg campaign.
+He returned to active duty in time for the Bristoe Campaign in the fall of 1863.